g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 A social media platform adopts canary deployment to test a new feature.
 Initially, the feature is made available to a small group of users, such as beta testers or internal employees.
 If the feature receives positive feedback and shows no issues, it is gradually rolled out to a larger audience.
 This approach helps mitigate risks by identifying and addressing issues early in the deployment process.

 ### Rolling Deployment
 Rolling deployment involves gradually updating servers or components of an application, typically one at a time or in small batches.
 This allows for updates to be rolled out without disrupting the entire system at once.

 For example:
 A cloud-based email service implements rolling deployment to update its servers.
 Instead of updating all servers simultaneously, updates are rolled out to a few servers at a time.
 This ensures that users continue to have access to the service while updates are being applied.
 If any issues arise, only a subset of users are affected, minimizing the impact.

 ### Recreate Deployment or Basic Deployment
-Recreate deployment, also known as basic deployment, involves taking the entire application offline, updating it, and then bringing it back online.
-This approach can result in downtime and is less flexible compared to other deployment strategies.
+Recreate deployment, sometimes referred to as basic deployment, entails bringing the application back online after it has been updated and completely offline.
+When compared to alternative deployment tactics, this method is less flexible and may cause downtime.

 For example:
-A small business website undergoes a recreate deployment to update its content management system (CMS).
+A small business website undergoes a recreate deployment to update its [content management system](https://en.wikipedia.org/wiki/Content_management_system) (CMS).
 The website is taken offline, the CMS is updated, and then the website is brought back online.
 During this process, users are unable to access the website, resulting in downtime.
 While this approach may be suitable for smaller organizations with minimal traffic, it is not ideal for high-traffic or critical applications.

 ### Multi-Service Deployment
-Multi-service deployment involves updating different components or services of an application simultaneously but independently.
-This allows for updates to be rolled out without affecting the entire application.
+Updating various parts or services of an application concurrently but separately is known as multi-service deployment.
+This makes it possible to roll out upgrades without having an impact on the overall program.

 For example:
 An online banking application adopts multi-service deployment to update its various services, such as account management, payments, and transactions.
 Each service can be updated independently, allowing the application to remain operational while updates are applied.
 This approach helps minimize disruptions and ensures that users can continue to access the application without interruption.